carpentries/carpentries.org-archive/_posts/2024/07/2024-07-30-lesson-cffs.md

 We currently anticipate a yearly release cycle for stable lessons.
 Lessons in the early stages of development, which can be expected to undergo relatively frequent and dramatic changes, may be released more often and less regularly.
 Before each release, we plan to verify the `CITATION.cff` file, and then create a new release with the version tag in the form `YYYY-MM-DD`.

-Ideally, the CFF file is continuously modified with pull requests (merge requests) that bring in lesson changes.
+Ideally, the CFF file is continuously modified with pull requests (or merge requests) that bring in lesson changes.
 With pull/merge requests as the main mechanism to suggest changes, updating the author information becomes part of code/lesson review, and is ideally not postponed to the time when we finalize a new release.

 A successful adoption of the CFF metadata in lessons could bring us one step closer to have a well-defined FAIR metadata for lessons by reusing some of the information captured in the CFF metadata.
 For this, we will need to compare metadata specifications of related efforts (e.g. [the TrainingMaterial specification from BioSchemas](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE), [the Course specification from schema.org](https://schema.org/Course)) to find and define a common overlap (however, we might explore this in more detail in a future blog post).